amitfin/oref_alert/README.md

 [![Open your Home Assistant instance and start setting up a new integration.](https://my.home-assistant.io/badges/config_flow_start.svg)](https://my.home-assistant.io/redirect/config_flow_start/?domain=oref_alert)

 There are 5 configuration fields, but only the first one doesn't have a good default:
 1. Selected areas: list of areas to monitor.
 The [Israeli National Emergency Portal](https://www.oref.org.il//12481-he/Pakar.aspx) has instructions on how to find an area by supplying an address.
+It's also possible to select a district (מחוז) and all-areas (כל האזורים) for cities with sub-areas.
 2. Max age of an alert: this is the alert's active time period (in minutes).
 The default is 10 minutes.
 3. Update frequency: the time to wait between updates of the sensor (in seconds).
 The default is 5 seconds.
 4. On icon: the icon to be used when there are active alerts in one of the selected areas.
 This is the icon which is displayed when the state of the binary sensor is "on".